NATIONAL CANNABIS AWARENESS MONTH | April

 With the passing of the 2018 Farm Bill, hemp became federally legal, making all hemp-derived products (like CBD oil) legal.
-States still have the power to designate their own laws, but hemp is federally legal – and cannabis as a whole may be close behind.
+States still have the power to designate their own laws, but hemp is federally legal – and cannabis as a whole may closely follow.

 - Do some research and learn about the potential of cannabis.